Supreme Court affirms privacy rights for Canadians who share a computer

 In October 2012, police arrived at the home without a warrant after Reeves’ spouse reported finding what she believed to be child pornography on the computer.

-The ruling says although the couple shared the computer, Reeves had a reasonable expectation of privacy concerning its contents.
+The ruling said that although the couple shared the computer, Reeves had a reasonable expectation of privacy concerning its contents.

-Section 8 of the Charter of Rights and Freedoms protects Canadians against unreasonable search and seizure, including in cases where police have found some evidence of criminal activity.
+Section 8 of the Charter of Rights and Freedoms protects Canadians against unreasonable search and seizure, including cases where police have found evidence of criminal activity.

-The court found the warrantless seizure of the computer and subsequent search were unreasonable, meaning the child-pornography evidence should be disallowed.
+The court found the warrantless seizure of the computer and a later search of it with a flawed warrant were unreasonable, meaning the child-pornography evidence should be disallowed.
+Permitting the evidence would “bring the administration of justice into disrepute,” the ruling said.

 Although the decision was unanimous, two of the nine judges provided their own rationales.

-The majority reasons by Justice Andromache Karakatsanis stress that the case affects the privacy rights of all Canadians who share computers with others.
+The majority reasons by Justice Andromache Karakatsanis said the case affects the privacy rights of all Canadians who share computers with others.

 Deciding otherwise could disproportionately affect the privacy rights of low-income people, who might be more likely to share a home computer, she added.